DataDog/dd-trace-js/MIGRATING.md

 ### Removal of `fs` integration

-The `fs` integration was removed as it was originally added without an actual use case, and it's been problematic ever since it's noisy, the output is confusing when using streams, errors that are handled higher in the stack end up being captured, etc.
+The `fs` integration was removed as it was originally added without an actual use case, and it's been problematic ever since.
+It's noisy, the output is confusing when using streams, errors that are handled higher in the stack end up being captured, etc.